maimbeeb/Cook-Book/README.md

 		The HTML, CSS and JavaScript code for this application has been run through and validated by bootstrap with JS.

-##Deployment
+## Deployment

-		The source code for this application can be found on [Github](https://github.com/kimpea/the-cookery-cove) and the application itself has been deployed onto [Heroku](https://the-cookery-cove.herokuapp.com/).
-		There is no difference between the GitHub code and the code in the live application.
+	The source code for this application can be found on [Github](https://github.com/maimbeeb/Cook-Book/) and the application itself has been deployed onto [Heroku] There is no difference between the GitHub code and the code in the live application.

 	It can be installed with the following steps:

 	 - Download the git repository
-	 - Sign up/login to Heroku.com
-	 - From the dashboard click Create New App
-	 - Enter a unique name and your region and click Create
+	 - Install Heroku ToolBelt
-	 - From your command line, enter ```heroku``` to ensure heroku is installed (if not installed this can be done with ```sudo snap install --classic heroku```)
+	 - From your command line, enter ```heroku``` to ensure heroku is installed

 	    ```
 	    heroku login
 	    ```